-Lozupone, Hamady and Knight, "UniFrac - An Online Tool for Comparing Microbial Community Diversity in a Phylogenetic Context.", BMC Bioinformatics 2006, 7:371 distance, unifrac
+Lozupone, Hamady and Knight, "UniFrac - An Online Tool for Comparing Microbial Community Diversity in a Phylogenetic Context.", BMC Bioinformatics 2006, 7:371 unifrac in the picante package.

 Lozupone, Hamady, Kelley and Knight, "Quantitative and qualitative (beta) diversity measures lead to different insights into factors that structure microbial communities."
 Appl Environ Microbiol.
 2007